nixsticks/cp-helm-charts/charts/cp-kafka/README.md

 1. A [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) `boiling-heron-cp-kafka` which contains 3 Kafka [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/): `boiling-heron-cp-kafka-<0|1|2>`.
 Each Pod has a container running a Kafka Broker and an optional sidecar JMX Exporter Container.
 1. A [Service](https://kubernetes.io/docs/concepts/services-networking/service/) `boiling-heron-cp-kafka` for clients to connect to Kafka.
 1. A [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) `boiling-heron-cp-kafka-headless` to control the network domain for the Kafka processes.
-1. A group(N = number of brokers) of [NodePort Service](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) `boiling-heron-cp-kafka-${i}-external` to allow access to Kafka Cluster from outside.
+1. A group(N = number of brokers) of [NodePort Service](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) `boiling-heron-cp-kafka-${i}-nodeport` to allow access to Kafka Cluster from outside.
 1. A [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) which contains configuration for Prometheus JMX Exporter.

 ## Configuration